Halifax County High School

 Halifax County High School is a public high school located in South Boston, Virginia, United States.
 It is located less than 2 mi from Halifax County Middle School.
-Having 2,319 students currently enrolled in the 2017–18 school year, there are 118 faculty members with a 15.1 student/teacher ratio.
+1,282 students were enrolled in the 2024–25 school year.

 Demographics

 The student body makeup is 49 percent male and 51 percent female, and the total minority enrollment is 51 percent.
-Halifax County High is the only high school in the Halifax County Public Schools.
+Halifax County High is the only high school in Halifax County Public Schools.
 Halifax County High School has an 82.2 percent on-time graduation rate and a 2.1 percent drop out rate.

 Academics

 Halifax County High School is a comprehensive high school for grades 9–12, and the only high school in Halifax County Public Schools.
 Of the 1,827 students in the school, 51% are African American (937), 47% are White (861), and 1% are Hispanic (25).